AttAditya/rocketium-backend-assignment/README.md

 2. **Data Initialization:**
    - An initialization script imports the dummy data the first time the project is initialized.

+3. **Data Storage:**
+    - The data is not stored being stored anywhere.
+It is fetched from the URL every time the server is started.
+    - The data is stored in memory and is lost when the server is stopped.
+    - However, since the database module is implemented like an interface, it can be easily replaced with a database implementation.

 ## API Endpoints

 ### GET `/api/data`